-5. If the hard drive has sustained any damage, it could have caused an overheating or physical expansion issue.
+If the hard drive or SSD has sustained any damage, it could have caused an overheating or physical expansion issue.
 In these cases, you might be able to bring it back to a usable state by sealing it in an appropriate container and freezing it for about an hour.

 This is not a move we would recommend normally, but it is a last resort that you might be able to use if you really need to restore or copy critical data files.

-6. In addition to possible support from Apple, there are some paid apps that might be powerful enough to restore a damaged MacBook’s data to a state where you can retrieve it.
+In addition to possible support from Apple, some paid apps or software might be powerful enough to restore a damaged MacBook’s data to a state where you can retrieve it.

-Because the MacBook is not a touchscreen device, there is little reason for a screen protector, either.
-While dropping the device can happen, it seems to be not as likely to occur as dropping an iPhone that is in and out of one’s hands constantly.
+Because the MacBook is not a touchscreen device, so there is little reason for a screen protector.
+While dropping the device can happen, it seems less likely to occur than dropping an iPhone that is constantly in and out of one’s hands.

-Even so, you may have a personal preference for a screen protector or some kind of durable shell on your MacBook, and there is no problem with this.
+Even so, you may prefer a screen protector or some kind of durable shell on your MacBook, and there is no problem with this.

 MacBooks can survive some drops on the floor.
 Apple knows that these things happen, and it has incorporated such protections into parts of its extended service agreements that you can purchase.

 If you do happen to drop yours, there are checks you can do to see how bad the damage is.
-Aside from physical examinations, you can run diagnostic programs that should tell you how the major internal components are functioning.
+Aside from physical examinations, you can run diagnostic programs that tell you how the major internal components function.